usmaanirfan/TestApp_Products/Readme.md

 ## Unit Tests
  The project includes comprehensive unit tests for ProductsUseCases to ensure proper functionality in various scenarios.

-## Unit Tests
- Open the project in Xcode.
+  1. Open the project in Xcode.
- Select the Test scheme.
+  2. Select the Test scheme.
- Press Command + U to run all tests.
+  3. Press Command + U to run all tests.

-##Author
+## Author
  Mohammad Usman Ansari
  Created on April 20, 2025